[Federal Register Volume 86, Number 140 (Monday, July 26, 2021)]

 Reports of Injuries to Employees Operating Mechanical Power

 Presses; Extension of the Office of Management and Budget's (OMB)

 AGENCY: Occupational Safety and Health Administration (OSHA), Labor.

 ACTION: Request for public comments.

-SUMMARY: OSHA solicits comments concerning the proposal to extend the
+SUMMARY: OSHA solicits public comments concerning the proposal to

-collection requirements contained in the Beryllium Standards for
+information collection requirements specified in the Standard on

 DATES: Comments must be submitted (postmarked, sent, or received) by